Headline Chasers: Headline Extra

-The winning couple played a bonus round called Headline Extra for up to $5,000.
-The couple chose one of five categories, and an altered headline fitting it was revealed.
-After studying the headline for five seconds, they could either try to solve it or ask for up to four clues.
-Unlike in the main game, no further letters were revealed in the headline as each clue was given.
-The couple had a further seven seconds to study the headline as one clue was shown at a time.

-The couple won $5,000 for solving the headline immediately, and each requested clue reduced the prize by $1,000.
-An incorrect guess ended the round with no further winnings.
+The winning couple played this round alone for up to $5,000.
+They chose one of five categories, and an altered headline fitting it was revealed.
+After studying the headline for five seconds, they could either try to solve it immediately or ask for up to four clues.
+Any requested clues were displayed on the screen one at a time, but unlike in the main game, no additional letters were filled in.
+The couple had an additional seven seconds to study the headline as the clues were given.
+Solving the headline without any clues awarded $5,000, but each requested clue reduced the prize by $1,000.
+An incorrect guess at any point ended the round immediately.

 A couple could win up to $23,600 in a single game, by solving every headline/cover/video clip for its maximum value, answering every toss-up correctly, wagering their entire total on the last question of the final edition and answering correctly, and solving the Headline Extra puzzle with no clues.